RosterElf Logo

 Inconsistent enforcement

-Consequence: Discrimination claims if policy applied differently to different employees.
+Consequence: Discrimination or unfair treatment claims if the policy is applied differently to different employees.

 Solution: Train managers on consistent application.
-Document all enforcement.
+Document every enforcement action.

 Regulatory sources